angular/angular/aio/content/start/index.md

     </div>

-For more information on communication between components, see [Component Interaction](guide/component-interaction "Component interaction").
+For more information on communication between components, see [Component Interaction][AioGuideComponentComponentInteraction].

 <a id="whats-next"></a>